PhilT/fsharp-reference/electricvisions/content/2019-11-06-project-reboot-all-in-on-fsharp.md

 As part of learning F# and some associated tech which I may need I've rewritten this blog to generate HTML using F# and some libraries like [FSharp.Literate](https://fsprojects.github.io/FSharp.Formatting/literate.html) to ensure code in articles actually runs correctly.
-Head over to [electricvisions.com](https://electricvisions.com) for more general articles on F# development and infrastructure.

-I've also pushed up an [FSharp reference site](fsharp-reference.com) which I'll be finishing off in due course to help me (and hopefully others) get to grips with all the features of the language.